B2B eCommerce marketplace: Platforms, Building Guide, and Success Principles

 B2C Marketplaces: Individual Consumer Engagement

 Conversely, B2C marketplaces within the broader spectrum of the B2B marketplace center around individual consumers.
 These platforms aim to create seamless, personalized experiences for end-users.
-The focus is on convenience, user-friendly interfaces, and personalized interactions to appeal to the diverse preferences of individual customers.
+The focus is on convenience, intuitive interfaces, and personalized interactions to appeal to the diverse preferences of individual customers.

 2. Transaction Scale and Volume in the B2B Marketplace